AIR-DI/D2C/docs/index.rst

 Here are other features of D2C:

-* It includes a large collection of offline reinforcement learning algorithms: model-free offline RL, model-based offline RL, planning methods and imitation learning.
-In each category, there are our self-developed algorithms and other advanced algorithms.
+* D2C includes a large collection of offline RL and IL algorithms: model-free and model-based offline RL/IL algorithms, as well as planning methods.

-* It is highly modular and extensible.
+* D2C is highly modular and extensible.
 You can easily build custom algorithms and conduct experiments with it.

-* It automates the policy training process in real-world scenario applications.
-It simplifies the steps of problem definition, model training, policy evaluation and model deployment.
+* D2C automates the development process in real-world control applications.
+It simplifies the steps of problem definition/mathematical formulation, policy training, policy evaluation and model deployment.

 Installation